docker-archive/classicswarm/docs/plan-for-production.md

 network, while Swarm managers, discovery service instances, and nodes might exist on one or more production networks.
 To offset against network failures, you can deploy Swarm managers, discovery services, and nodes across multiple production networks.
-In all of these cases you can use the list of ports above to assist the work of your network infrastructure teams to efficiently and securely configure your network.
+In all of these cases, you can use the list of ports above to assist the work of your network infrastructure teams to efficiently and securely configure your network.